valdroz/vscript/README.md

-# Vscript - very equation interpreter
+# Vscript - equation interpreter
 What started as a student project now turned in to simple and handy expression evaluator, or even scripting engine.

 ## Syntax